herrstrietzel/svg-parse-path-normalized/README.md

 ## Yet another SVG path parser?
 While there is no shortage of excellent parsers – unfortunately, the same applies to rather **incomplete ones** often deployed in libraries due to their appealing lightweight codebase.

-1. **Minified `A` arcto commands** quite often crash lightweight parsers since they can't unravell concatenated `largeArc`, `sweep` and final on path x values.
+1. **Minified `A` arcto commands** quite often lightweight parsers crash since they can't unravel concatenated `largeArc`, `sweep` and final on path x values.
 2. You may not need to load a full fledged SVG library but just a robust **foundation for your specific SVG path manipulations**.
-3. **Finegrained normalization:** Normalize as little as possible: Usually you need at least absolute coordinates as well as "unshortened" ones.
+3. **Finegrained normalization:** Normalize as little as possible: Usually, you need at least absolute coordinates as well as "unshortened" ones.
 You may in some case need to convert quadratic béziers to cubics or `A` arcs to cubics – your choice – by default the parser will return the least destructive normalization.
 4. **Just parsing without normalization?** Fair enough, works as well e.g if you need a to scale the path data proportinally/keeping the aspect ratio.
 5. **Debugging** Sometimes you may also need some hints to what's wrong with your current path data – e.g if paths were sliced or concatenated incorrectly.
 The debugging option will return info about the problematic commands.